 1. Stare con le mani in mano

 - Italian: “Non stare lì con le mani in mano, aiutami con questa valigia!”

 - English: “Don’t just stand there!
 Help me with my luggage!”

 - Italian: “Che maleducato! È arrivato alla festa di compleanno con le mani in mano.”

 - English: “How rude!
 He came to the birthday party holding his own hands.”

 2. Non ci piove

 - Italian: “L’Italia è il paese più bello del mondo, su questo non ci piove!”

 3. Piove sul bagnato

 - Italian: “Ho perso il lavoro, la mia fidanzata mi ha mollato, adesso mi hanno anche rubato il portafogli… piove sul bagnato!”

 4. Acqua in bocca!

 - Italian: “È un segreto, acqua in bocca!”

 - English: “It’s a secret, keep it to yourself!”

 5. Non sei capace di tenerti un cece in bocca.

 - Italian: “Non dirgli niente, non si sa tenere un cece in bocca!”

 6. Pietro torna indietro

-"Sì, ma c’è scritto Pietro sulla copertina!”
+- Italian: “Mi presti questo libro?”
+“Sì, ma c’è scritto Pietro sulla copertina!”

 - English: “Can you lend me this book?”
 “Yes, but Pietro’s written on the cover!”

 7. Non avere peli sulla lingua

 - Italian: “Non rimanerci male, non è cattivo… semplicemente non ha peli sulla lingua.”

 - English: “Don’t be disappointed, he’s not a bad person… he just makes no bones about this kind of thing.”

 8. Chiodo scaccia chiodo

 - Italian: “Sei ancora innamorato di lei?
 Dai, troverai presto qualcun altro… chiodo scaccia chiodo!”

 - English: “Are you still in love with her?
 Don’t worry, you’ll find someone else and get over it!”

 9. Avere un diavolo per capello

-"Lasciami stare…ho un diavolo per capello“
+- Italian: “Lasciami stare…ho un diavolo per capello“

 - English: “Leave me alone… I’m seething!”

 10. Da che pulpito viene la predica!

-Lit. translation: Look from which pulpit this sermon is coming!
+Meaning: Look who’s talking! (lit.
+“Look from which pulpit this sermon is coming!”

 - Italian: “Pensi che dovrei mangiare meglio?
 Senti da che pulpito viene la predica!”

 11. È il mio cavallo di battaglia

-After all, isn’t the battle horse the fittest, strongest, leanest one, the one you trust to save your life?
-Then, believe me, having the possibility to see other people’s battle horse is certainly a good thing.
+If you hear an Italian talking about horses and battles, don’t be scared.
+They’re just bragging a little about their skills!
+After all, isn’t a battle horse the fittest, strongest, leanest one, the one you’d trust to save your life?
+Then, believe us, being able to recognize other people’s battle horses is certainly a good thing.

 - Italian: “Il falsetto è il suo cavallo di battaglia!”

 - English: “His falsetto is his forte.”